 How much is the annual Business Privilege Tax?

 The annual Business Privilege Tax in Alabama starts at $50 but can increase based on your LLC’s net worth and taxable income.
-This tax must be filed each year with the Alabama Department of Revenue, along with your annual report, by April 15.
+This tax must be filed each year with the Alabama Department of Revenue by April 15.
+Alabama eliminated the separate SOS annual report under Act 2024-213, effective October 1, 2024.
+The BPT return filed with ALDOR is now your only recurring state compliance obligation as an LLC member or manager in Alabama.
 Failure to file on time can lead to penalties or suspension of your LLC’s good standing.
 Most small LLCs with minimal assets will only owe the $50 minimum.

 Are publication fees mandatory?